-As outlined earlier, previous studies looked at different methods of anchor calibration, with most of the research focused on 2-D localization problems.
-This article investigates the problem of anchor localization in 3-D space by placing localized anchors in a working coordinate system.
-The possibility to decrease the anchors' localization error was explored through the use of an additional CU that contains CMs with known relative positions with respect to each other.
-In this research, the methods MDS and SDP [13] and an algorithm based on TRI [14], [20], [23] were compared.
-A series of simulations was executed first to evaluate the impact that the CU has on the anchor-localization error.
-Then, experiments on a real system for two scenarios with LOS and non-LOS (NLOS) conditions were performed to validate the simulation results.
-The anchor calibration implemented four CMs on the CU to provide several possibilities for the proposed calibration method.
+As outlined above, previous studies looked at different methods of anchor calibration, with most of the research focused on 2D localization problems.
+This paper investigates the problem of anchor localization in 3D space by placing localized anchors in a working coordinate system.
+The possibility to decrease the anchors' localization error was explored through the use of an additional calibration unit that contains calibration modules (CMs) with known relative positions with respect to each other.
+In this research, the methods MDS, SDP [13] and an algorithm based on tri-lateration (TRI) [14], [20], [23] were compared.
+A series of simulations was executed first to evaluate the impact that the calibration unit has on the anchor-localization error.
+Then, experiments on a real system for two scenarios with LOS and non-line-of-sight (NLOS) conditions were performed to validate the simulation results.
+The anchor calibration implemented four calibration modules on the CU to provide several possibilities for the proposed calibration method.
 The final goal of this work was to evaluate and present an anchor-calibration method for improved anchor localization in an arbitrary coordinate system.
 To the best of our knowledge, this is the first attempt to examine the effect of implementing a new CU in an anchor calibration in terms of an anchor-localization error.
-The anchor was localized in a specific coordinate system, and, most importantly, in 3-D, not only a planar system.
+The anchor was localized in a specific coordinate system, and, most importantly, in 3D, not only a planar system.